romainpboisseau/romainpboisseau.github.io/people.md

     <div class="person-text" style="flex:1; min-width:200px;">
       <h3 style="margin-top:0;">Kate Barry</h3>
       <p>
         Kate was a professor at Macquarie University, Sydney (Australia).
 Her research focused on the evolutionary outcome of reproductive conflict between and within the sexes.
-She has now quitted academia to become a functional medicine nutritionist.
+She has now quit academia to become a functional medicine nutritionist.
 Kate co-supervised me with Shawn Wilder in 2014 on my project dealing with the fitness consequences of sexual cannibalism in redback spiders.
       </p>
 </div>
 </div>